danhdeng/react-farmstack-app/README.md

 https://reactjs.org/docs/getting-started.html

 # how to start the backend
-run python -m uvicorn main:app --reload
+python -m uvicorn main:app --reload

+#how to start the frontend
+yarn start